jmc29feb/datascience/README.md

 # datascience
-Coursera IBM Data Science Professional Certificate
+This repository contains work done as part of the Coursera IBM Data Science Professional Certificate